Scheduled MonumentsWalesCross-Incised Stone (Now in Carno Church)

 What is Cross-Incised Stone (Now in Carno Church)?

-The Cross-Incised Stone now in Carno Church is an Early Medieval carved stone, dating to the Early Christian period in Wales.
+The Cross-Incised Stone now in Carno Church is an Early Medieval cross-marked stone, likely dating to the sixth or seventh century, that testifies to the Christian devotional practices of post-Roman Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG146.

 What period does Cross-Incised Stone (Now in Carno Church) date from?

 Cross-Incised Stone (Now in Carno Church) dates from the early medieval period, and is classified as a cross-marked stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Cross-Incised Stone (Now in Carno Church)?